 However, final drill core assays are still pending.

-Lightning was in 2019 identified as one of Kalamazoo’s top ten prospects at Castlemaine.
+Lightning was in 2019 identified as one of Kalamazoo’s top 10 prospects at Castlemaine.

-This assessment was based on historical gold production and records, historic drilling, and the results from Kalamazoo’s own groundwork, geophysical and geochemical surveys, along with 3D structural modelling.
+This assessment was based on historical gold production and records, previous drilling, and the results from Kalamazoo’s own groundwork, geophysical and geochemical surveys, along with 3D structural modelling.

-“The target model for the Lightning prospect is similar to both Fosterville and Wattle Gully mines which contain high grade mineralisation associated with shallow-dipping ramp structures that cross-cut anticline-syncline folds,” the company notes.
+“The target model for the Lightning prospect is similar to both Fosterville and Wattle Gully mines which contain high grade mineralisation associated with shallow-dipping ramp structures that cross-cut anticline-syncline folds,” the company noted.